Elzéar of Sabran

-Elzéar of Sabran, T.O.S.F., Baron of Ansouis, Count of Ariano, was born in the castle of Saint-Jean-de-Robians, near Cabrières-d'Aigues in Provence, southern France, in 1285.
+Elzéar of Sabran, TOSF, Baron of Ansouis, Count of Ariano, was born in the castle of Saint-Jean-de-Robians, near Cabrières-d'Aigues in Provence, southern France, in 1285.
 He died in Paris, France, on September 27, 1323.
 He was a tertiary of the Franciscan Order as well as a ruler, diplomat and military leader.
-He was recognised as a saint in the Catholic Church.
+He is recognised as a saint in the Catholic Church.